-Brent has a broad commercial practice with a focus on construction, contract, employment law, tort, insolvency, trade practices, discrimination, intellectual property and wills and estates.
+Brent has a broad commercial practice with a focus on construction, contract, tort, insolvency, trade practices, discrimination, intellectual property and wills and estates.
 Brent’s speciality is arbitrations.
 He has appeared in Australia and internationally (most recently in Singapore).

 In 2017, Brent was recognised by Doyle's Guide as an emerging construction and infrastructure junior counsel.
 In 2018, Brent was recognised by Doyle’s Guide as one of Queensland’s leading construction and infrastructure junior counsel.
 Brent is a co-author of the Intellectual Property and Probate Chapters (which are published by LexisNexis Australia).